 Our festival city is bursting with cinemas, theatres, libraries and galleries, with plenty of French-focused activities, societies and clubs run by cultural institutions and the University’s Students' Association, including the 'Escogriffes' theatre society.
 Edinburgh’s French film scene is particularly strong, with an annual French Film Festival in November and plenty to see throughout the year.

 The thing I like most is the opportunity to study a wide range of courses.
 This has allowed me to explore things I would otherwise have limited knowledge of, including politics and comparative literature.

 Your learning at a glance

-- You can take French as a single honours subject, or jointly with one of over 20 other subjects.
+- You can take French as a single honours subject, or jointly with one of a wide range of other subjects.

 - You’ll study the language and culture of France and the Francophone world, with specialist options in film, literature, politics and the history of ideas, from the Middle Ages to the present day.

 - You’ll engage with a broad range of subjects in your first two years, and specialise thereafter.